 Future developments in the Tigo line-up include the Tigo XR-series that will be extended with a tri-axle machine, and a new Tigo XR 90, which will have a loading volume of 50cu m.

 For mid-size collectors, Fendt has added a new three-model series – Tigo MS, MR and MR Profi – equipped with automated pickup, Isobus control and Trimatic cutting systems, which protects the rotor and blades against foreign bodies.

 The smaller MS model has 17 blades in the cutting mechanism, but you can opt for a further 16 if required.
 The larger MR models have 31 blades, with a cut length of 45mm, while the MR Profi gets VarioFill and an 80deg moving cowl.

-The former Challenger range of self-propelled and trailed Rogator sprayers are getting a new five-way valve to allow water to be flushed into the induction hopper at the same time as cans are rinsed, which should speed up the filling process, we’re told.
+The former Challenger range of self-propelled and trailed Rogator sprayers is getting a new five-way valve to allow water to be flushed into the induction hopper at the same time as cans are rinsed, which should speed up the filling process, we are told.

 A new addition to the booms is the eQuadSelect nozzle carrier, which can handle four nozzles on one body that can be electronically switched from the comfort of the cab.

 Similar to John Deere’s MyJobConnect, Fendt has launched its own version of a logistics app to help monitor machinery movements, limit empty runs and reduce waiting times.